Tommos0/pdk-try-out/installation.md

 When I am inside Python and do '''import django.passive_data_kit''' I do not get an error.

+See this issue for progress on resolving this: https://github.com/Filter-Bubble/pdk-try-out/issues/1

 ### Other notes:
 Add to settings.py (see https://stackoverflow.com/questions/36760549/python-django-youre-using-the-staticfiles-app-without-having-set-the-static-ro):